 Since shopping carts are an expensive item, these days, many supermarkets face some practically severe problems with these carts.

 The first problem they encounter is the theft of the carts from the premises and outside.
-In fact, it is estimated that around annually, $800 million equivalent of shopping cart costing is theft across the globe.
-And it is way higher than we have imagined earlier.
+In fact, it is estimated that around annually, $800 million equivalent of shopping carts costing is theft across the globe.
+And it is way higher than we imagined earlier.